Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Response of a detector in circular motion

-A point needs to be clarified regarding the results illustrated in Fig.~\ref{fig:srd}.
+There is another point that we need to clarify regarding the results illustrated in Fig.~\ref{fig:srd}.
 Note that, in the case of results plotted at a finite temperature, the transition probability rate~$R(\cEb)$ turns out to be more than unity for small values of~$\cEb$.
 This may cause concern.
 But, it occurs due to the fact that we have dropped an overall factor of~$\vert\mu\vert^2$, where $\mu$ is the coupling constant that determines the strength of the interaction between the detector and the field [cf. Eq.~\eqref{eq:Hamiltonian-int}], when evaluating the transition probability rate.
 In order for the perturbative expansion of the time evolution operator in Eq.~\eqref{eq:TimeEvolution-int} to be valid, we require $\mu$ to be much smaller than unity.
 Evidently, for a suitably small value of $\vert \mu\vert^2$, the transition probability rate will reduce to a value less than unity for all energies~$\cEb$.

 We will now show that the transition probability rate of the rotating detector in a thermal bath we have obtained above corresponds to the accumulation of different types of radiative processes that occur in the system.
 Let us introduce the quantities